 Locations: All

 MRT is an evidence-based cognitive behavior group designed to foster moral development in treatment-resistant clients.
-The program is designed to alter how you think and make judgments about what is right and wrong through structured exercises.
+The program is designed to alter how clients think and make judgments about what is right and wrong through structured exercises.
 This service is provided to youth who are between 14 and 18 years old.

 CHALLENGE